 The Linen Hall Library is a truly unique institution.
 Founded in 1788, it is the oldest library in Belfast and the last subscribing library in Ireland.

-It is renowned for its unparalleled Irish and Local Studies Collection, ranging from comprehensive holdings of Early Belfast and Ulster printed books to the 250,000 items in the Northern Ireland Political Collection, the definitive archive of the recent troubles.
+It is renowned for its Irish and Local Studies Collections, ranging from Early Belfast and Ulster printed books to the 250,000 items in the Northern Ireland Political Collection, the definitive archive of the recent troubles.

-The Library also boasts the Northern Ireland Theatre and Performing Arts Archive, a unique collection reflecting our rich cultural heritage.
+The Library also boasts the Northern Ireland Theatre and Performing Arts Archive.

-The Linen Hall has an illustrious profile as a centre of cultural and creative life and offers a varied programme of events ranging from monthly exhibitions to readings and lectures.
+The Linen Hall has an illustrious profile as a centre of cultural and creative life and offers a varied programme of events including exhibitions, readings and lectures.

-All visitors are welcome to access their collections, and staff are always on hand to help.
-Admission to the Library is free, but donations from visitors are needed to support the Library's work.
+All visitors are welcome to access our collections.
+Admission to the Library is free, but donations from visitors are always needed.

-The licensed Coffee House is open for light refreshments.
-They offer a range of specialty freshly roasted coffees, high quality sandwiches, soups, stew, salads, paninis, baked potatoes, and a range of puddings and pastries.
+The licensed Coffee House is open for light refreshments and offers a range of freshly roasted coffees, quality sandwiches, soups, stew, salads, paninis and desserts.